in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-encryption-kms-and-cloud-hsm-encryption.md

 ---
 layout:     post
-title:      KMS and Cloud HSM - Encryption - AWS Certification
+title:      KMS and Cloud HSM - Encryption - AWS Certification Cheat Sheet
 date:       2020-06-06 12:31:19
 summary:    Let's get a quick overview of KMS and Cloud HSM from an AWS certification perspective.
 We will look at important certification questions regarding KMS and Cloud HSM.
 categories:  AWS_CLOUD AWS_SERVICES